cedadev/tds-utils/README.md

 NcML.
 This caches the values so that TDS does not need to open each file when accessing the aggregation.

+Global attributes can be added in the NcML with `--global-attr attr=value`.

 By default this script creates 'joinExisting' and assumes input files are NetCDF.
-This behaviour can be fine-tuned by creating a subclass of `tds_utils.aggregation:BaseAggregationCreator` and specifying it with `--agg-creator-cls`.
-See the source code for `BaseAggregationCreator` and `BaseDatasetReader` for usage.
+This behaviour can be fine tuned by [creating a custom aggregation class](#custom-aggregation-class).

 ### cache_remote_aggregations